grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 - Team A has rule `cluster="us-west-0", namespace=~"dev|prod"` configured.

-- Team B has rule `cluster="us-west-0", namespace!="prod"` configured.
+- Team B has rule `cluster="us-west-0", namespace="staging"` configured.

 A user that is only part of Team A will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod")`.

-A user that is only part of Team B will have access to logs that match `cluster="us-west-0" AND namespace!="prod"`.
+A user that is only part of Team B will have access to logs that match `cluster="us-west-0" AND namespace="staging"`.

-A user that is part of both Team A and Team B will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod") OR (is this true?) (cluster="us-west-0" AND namespace!="prod")`.
+A user in Team A has access to logs in cluster us-west-0 with namespaces `dev` and `prod`.
+A user in Team B has access to to everything in cluster us-west-0, except namespace prod.
+So basically, user who is member of both team A and team B has access to everything in cluster us-west-0.

 A user that is **not** part of any Team with `Editor/Viewer` role will not have access to query any logs.